solog0039/Portfolio-mobile-version02/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> "Never stop learning, code never stop teaching"
+> I would like to say thank you for microverse student success and my code partners

 <p align="right">(<a href="#readme-top">back to top</a>)</p>